 At the beginning of this article I said that “all of them, and none of them” were the best diet.
 That wasn’t just to mess with you.
 If you take any of the diets I mentioned, and used their style of eating to create a calorie deficit, it will work.
 If it has a Macro Balance fits with the way that you like to eat, and and puts you in a calorie deficit, it will work.
 If it puts you in calorie deficit, follows a macro split that you like, and works in Meal Timing, then you have a built your own custom diet.

 At the end of the day, you already have a diet.
 If you use these 3 principles you can fix the one you have, and won’t have to pay someone else to write you a short term diet that you know you can’t stick to.
 Invest the extra time to learn about your own nutrition, and you need to read articles like this one anymore.

-If you are interested in working with a coach to get started on your own nutrition plan, check out our and contact us from that page.
+If you are interested in working with a coach or personal trainer to get started on your own nutrition plan, CLICK HERE and get in contact with us.